chinamike65/hugo-tuolesi/content/book1/book1en.md

 At the beginning of learning Buddhism, one needs to cultivate the perfection of the world, so wealth is needed.

-Some people will have some misunderstandings.
+Some people will misunderstand.
 Isn't studying Buddhism to see through and let go?
 It is to see through and let go, but on the understanding level of seeing through and letting go, there are two meanings.
 One of them means letting go of troubles.
 It does not tell you to let go of wealth, family, family life and so on.

 To ask you to let go is to let go of your troubles, everyone should know this.

 Do we need wealth to study Buddhism?
-Wealth is needed in the beginning.
+Wealth is needed at the beginning.

 At the beginning we do not have open wisdom, we do not have the power to meditate, but we have wealth that we could use to accumulate blessings.